SerenTera/afk-notify/README.md

 ## Commands
 - `afk`: toggles the enable/disable of this module

+## index.js
+In index.js, `const chat_term=` can be found at the top.
+This option allows you to scan for this word in chat and notify you if it appears while you are afk.
+Set `chatcheckterm` to be enabled if you use this.

 ## config
 In config.js you can change various notifiers, such as ims, party,whisper etc etc. Refer to the comments in config.js to set your own.